aws-samples/amazon-redshift-udfs/README.md

 ### deployFunction.sh
 This script will orchestrate the deployment of the UDF to your AWS environment.
 This includes
 1. Looping through modules in a `requirements.txt` file (if present) and installing them using the `libraryInstall.sh` script by uploading the packages to the `$S3_LOC` and creating the library in Redshift using the `$REDSHIFT_ROLE`.
-2. If deploying a lambda UDF, using the `package.json` file (if present) to install the dependent javascript libraries and packaging them along with the Lambda function code.
+2. If deploying a nodeJS lambda UDF, using `package.json` to run `npm install` packaging the code and uploading the `zip` file to the `$S3_LOC`.
-3. If deploying a lambda UDF, deploying a CloudFormation template `lambda.yaml`.
+3. If deploying a Java lambda UDF, using `pom.xml` to run `mvn package` packaging the code and uploading the `jar` to the `$S3_LOC`.
+4. If deploying a lambda UDF, using `lambda.yaml` to run `aws cloudformation deploy` and build the needed resources.
-4. Creating the UDF function by executing the `function.sql` sql script.
-If deploying a lambda UDF, replaceing the `:RedshiftRole` parameter.
+5. Creating the UDF function in Redshift by executing the `function.sql` sql script.
+If deploying a lambda UDF, replacing the `:RedshiftRole` parameter.

 ```
 ./deployFunction.sh -t lambda-udfs -f "f_upper_python(varchar)" -c $CLUSTER -d $DB -u $USER -n $SCHEMA -r $REDSHIFT_ROLE